danielcaldas/oldblog/_posts/2019-10-15-unit-testing-with-fixtures-unleashed.markdown

 fs.readdir(FIXTURES_BASE_DIR, parseFileTree);
 ```
-<small><a href="https://github.com/danielcaldas/test-fixtures-pattern/blob/master/run-fixtures.js" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project, replace-color-when-match.js">[run-fixtures.js]</a></small>
+<small><a href="https://github.com/danielcaldas/test-fixtures-pattern/blob/master/run-fixtures.js" target="_blank" title="GitHub, Daniel Caldas, test-fixtures-pattern case study project, run-fixtures.js">[run-fixtures.js]</a></small>

+Next, we dive deep into this `run-fixtures.js` script and in its results.

 ## The results: generating test snippets and executing them with jest

-The above code generates the test file for each one of the test fixtures that you specified within the fixtures directory.
-Of course, that are a lot of different approaches here.
-You can implement this script in many different ways, its scope, however, should ideally not change much. **The script is the *glue* between your scenarios and the underlying test runner**.
+The code in `run-fixtures.js` generates a test snippet for each one of the test fixtures that you specified within the `fixtures` directory.
+Of course, there are a lot of different approaches here.
+You can implement this script in many different ways, its scope, however, should ideally not change much, it should be: **to *glue* your scenarios and the underlying test runner**.

-The output of running the `run-fixtures.js` script is a familiar Jest compliant file:
+The output of running the `run-fixtures.js` script is a familiar *"Jest compliant"* file:

 ```javascript
 // WARNING: this file is generated automatically